jasperdegens/strata-frontend-exercise/README.md

    > `yarn install`
    > or
    > `npm install`
-3. Run local development server with `yarn dev`
+3. Run local development server with `yarn dev`, it will be available on `localhost:3000`
 4. Complete `pages/leaderboard/index.tsx` and `pages/user/[username].tsx` pages.
-5. Create pull request
+5. Create pull request (and deploy to Vercel if you'd like)
 6. Notify strata team!

 Feel free to contract us with any questions you have at `jobs@strata.gallery`